 RPI judicial review application

-The high court has dismissed the application made by the trustees of the BT Pension Scheme, the Ford Pension Schemes and the Marks and Spencer Pension Scheme which sought judicial review of the Government’s and the UK Statistics Authority’s (UKSA) consultation response which confirmed that UKSA’s planned reform of the Retail Prices Index which would align it with the Consumer Prices Index including owner occupiers’ housing costs would go ahead as from February 2030 with no compensation for index-linked gilt holders (see our in-depth article).
+The high court has dismissed the application made by the trustees of the BT Pension Scheme, the Ford Pension Schemes and the Marks and Spencer Pension Scheme which sought judicial review of the Government’s and the UK Statistics Authority’s (UKSA) consultation response which confirmed that UKSA’s planned reform of the Retail Prices Index which would align it with the Consumer Prices Index including owner occupiers’ housing costs would go ahead as from February 2030 with no compensation for index-linked gilt holders (see our article).
 Our pensions legal advisory colleagues at Gateley Legal produce a regular insight update on key pensions developments which can be acessed here.

 The decision provides welcome clarity on the lawfulness of the RPI change.
 Trustees and employers should ensure they address the impact of the RPI change in plenty of time before its implementation.